Supporting the integration of the mitigation hierarchy in the energy sector

 IUCN and Enel signed a one-year agreement in September 2017, to support the company in identifying opportunities for increasing biodiversity values around its sites and raise awareness in the broader energy utility sector about best management practices.

-The scope of the project focuses on energy infrastructure, excluding transmission (powerlines).
-The work is organised around three work areas:
+The scope of the project focused on energy infrastructure, excluding transmission (powerlines).
+The work was organised around three work areas:

 - Biodiversity risk and opportunity screening of infrastructure sites (thermal and renewable energy, excluding distribution lines);